Other Topics on this Site: List of all US doctors who offer long office visits

 84% of hospitals measured pay penalties, and some pay over a million dollars per year.
 Hospitals cannot give up this much revenue.
 They are shifting to less treatment of Medicare patients, and patients are dying.
 There are better ways to save Medicare money, without cutting needed hospital care.

-Table A. Readmission Penalties, Paid by Hospitals, for Six Conditions
+Table A. Readmission Penalties in 2018, Paid by Hospitals, for Six Conditions

 Hospitals with Penalties over $1 million in FY 2018